Introduction to the Series

-After the Feb 17 Revolution, the situation was unstable.
+After the Feb 17 Revolution, the situation remained unstable.
 A reformist, bourgeois government seemed likely to remain in power, leaving things the same, apart from the conversion of Russia from a monarchy into a republic.
-But then the Otober 1917 second revolution and events changed the course of history.
+But then the October 1917 second revolution and events changed the course of history

 History Russian Revolution part 3

-Third section of the HIstory of the Russian Revolution of 1917.
-It occurred in two stages, February and October.
-After February many believed that the Revolution had finished…. but it had not.
-These episode illustrates the dynamics of the February uprisal, of the Provisional Government and of the various conflicting factions.
+There were two stages in the Russian Revolution of 1917, respectively in February and October.
+After February many believed that the Revolution had ended…. but it had not.
+This episode illustrates the dynamics of the February uprising, of the Provisional Government and of the various conflicting factions

 Episode #48 https://youtu.be/Kt8dcozr__s